 The Tri-County campus (non-main) occupies two floors of the Pictoria Tower in Springdale, Ohio, a northern suburb of Cincinnati, easily accessible by two expressways, I-75 and I-275.
 The address is 225 Pictoria Drive, Suite 200, Springdale, OH 45246.
-The campus is housed in a modern, well-maintained, wheelchair-accessible facility that includes lecture classrooms, science, allied health, and nursing laboratories, a computer laboratory, a resource room, administrative and faculty offices, and a student lounge.
+The campus is housed in a modern, well-maintained, wheelchair-accessible facility that includes lecture classrooms, science, allied health, and nursing laboratories, a diagnostic medical sonography lab, a computer laboratory, resource room, administrative and faculty offices, and a student lounge.
 Smoking and consumption of other tobacco products are restricted to a designated area outside the building.
 Parking is available in a garage adjacent to the building.